yazeedalrubyli/SDCND/Term1/Behavioral-Cloning/README.md

 # Behaviorial Cloning [![Udacity - Self-Driving Car NanoDegree](https://s3.amazonaws.com/udacity-sdc/github/shield-carnd.svg)](http://www.udacity.com/drive)

-In this project, I used what I've learned about deep neural networks and convolutional neural networks to clone driving behavior.
-I trained a model using Keras which output a steering wheel angle to an autonomous vehicle.
+In this project, I Built and trained a convolutional neural network for end-to-end driving in a simulator, using TensorFlow and Keras.
+Used optimization techniques such as regularization and dropout to generalize the network for driving on multiple tracks.

 ## Project Structure